k98kurz/tapescript/docs.md

 the timeout has expired.
 Suitable only for systems with guaranteed causal ordering and non-repudiation of transactions.
 Using a hash_size of 20 saves 11 bytes compared to the sha256 version with a 96 bit reduction in security (remaining 160 bits) for the hash lock.
+Preimage should be at least 16 random bytes but not more than 32.

 ## `make_htlc_witness(prvkey: bytes, preimage: bytes, sigfields: dict, sigflags: str = 00): -> Script`

-Returns the tapescript source for a witness to unlock either the hash lock or the time lock path of an HTLC, depending upon whether or not the preimage matches.
+Returns a witness to unlock either the hash lock or the time lock path of an HTLC, depending upon whether or not the preimage matches.
+To use the time lock path, pass a preimage of 1 byte to save space in the witness.

 ## `make_htlc2_sha256_lock(receiver_pubkey: bytes, preimage: bytes, refund_pubkey: bytes, timeout: int = 86400, sigflags: str = 00): -> Script`